rtous/sam2-c/SAM2.md

 							mask_decoder.run()  ---- DECODER ----

 							forward_postprocess
+								sam_tokens_out = mask_tokens_out[:, 0:1]  # [b, 1, c] shape
 							mlp.run ---- MLP ---- # Extract object pointer from the output token
+				_add_output_per_object()

+memory store:

+- object-specific embeddings, These are used like "keys" when propagating to future frames.
+- The segmentation masks from this frame are encoded and fused with the frame’s vision features.
+- This produces mask memory tokens that are stored in output_dict["cond_frame_outputs"].
+- All initial conditioning frames are given a temporal position of 0 (t=0).
+- The method outputs a pixel-level feature map (pix_feat).
+- Also stores the object-conditioned memory tokens so future frames can attend to them.

 (grandària 1024x1024)
 def interpolate(low_res_multimasks, image_size):
     high_res_multimasks = np.zeros((low_res_multimasks.shape[0], low_res_multimasks.shape[1], image_size[0], image_size[1]), dtype=np.float32)